AM-Stormyr/cart253/topics/mod-jam/pseudocode.md

-# Pseudocode for Frogfrogfrog
+# Pseudocode for einsteineinsteineinstein

 ```
-frog
+einstein
     body
         x: 320 // Halfway across a 640x480 canvas
         y: 480 // Bottom of a 640x480 canvas
-        size: 100 // Diameter of the frog circle
+        size: 100 // Diameter of the einstein circle
     tongue
         x: undefined // Will always match the body
-        y: 480 // At the bottom (important to draw it BEHIND the frog)
+        y: 480 // At the bottom (important to draw it BEHIND the einstein)
         size: 20 // The tip of the tongue
         speed: 20 // Speed the tongue movies in pixels/second
         state: idle // At the start the tongue hasn't been launched